fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

 </table>

 **Notes:**
-- Header size is 32 bytes, consisting of eight 4 byte big endian integers.
+- Header size is 32 bytes, consisting of eight 4-byte big-endian integers.
 - Data Type xx is either 01 for uncompressed, or 02 for Sun RLE compressed data.
 Other data types are not supported.
 - Bitmap length aabbh is 1800h for uncompressed data.
 - Only color map data type 02 for Raw Color Map Data is supported.
 RGB format is not supported.
 - Color map length ccddh is 1800h for uncompressed data.
-- Total data size is 3020h bytes for an uncompressed image.
+- Total data size is 3020h (or 12,320) bytes for an uncompressed image.

 References
 ----------